 Ingredients

-- bison bones - preferably a mixture of marrow, short rib and oxtail bones
+- bison bones - preferably a mixture of bison short ribs, marrow and oxtail bones

 - dried shiitake mushrooms - adds delicious meaty flavor or you can substitute with dried porcini mushrooms, which have a more earthy flavor